Punchyou/Punchyou.github.io/_posts/2020-06-22-kmeans-analysis-notes.md

 3. Keeps iterating until there is no change to the centroids. i.e assignment of data points to clusters isn’t changing.

-*The approach kmeans follows to solve the problem is called **Expectation-Maximization**.*
+The approach kmeans follows to solve the problem is called **Expectation-Maximization**.

 ### Implementation

-We will implement the kmeans algorithm on 2D dataset and see how it works.
+We will implement the kmeans algorithm on a 2D [dataset](https://gist.githubusercontent.com/curran/4b59d1046d9e66f2787780ad51a1cd87/raw/9ec906b78a98cf300947a37b56cfe70d01183200/data.tsv) and see how it works.
 The data covers the waiting time between eruptions and the duration of the eruption for the Old Faithful geyser in Yellowstone National Park, Wyoming, USA.
 We will try to find K subgroups within the data points and group them accordingly.
 Below is the description of the features:

 - eruptions (`float`): Eruption time in minutes.
 - waiting (`int`): Waiting time to next eruption.